fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Hello Fredrik, really appreciate the content that you provided daily.
-I have a question, can a software engineer from 3rd world country like Nepal, apply for jobs in Europe?
-If yes, what are the chances of getting hired, and what do you suggest for increasing the chances of getting hired?
-Thank you.

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?